inatic/magento2-facebookfeed/README.md

 ## XmlFeed

-Each XML text file should start with a header and end with a footer, with data for each product coming between these in `<item>` tags.
+Each XML text file should start with a header and end with a footer, with data for each product placed between them in `<item>` tags.

 ```
 <?xml version="1.0"?>